-This picture greeted me when I logged onto the computer this morning.
+This picture greeted me when I logged onto the computer this morning (March 2017).
 I am humbled and thankful for it.
 A young man from France sent it–probably only the seventh person to ever visit Dan Wilson’s grave over there.

 Researching the war experiences of my mother’s family has been amazing, even more so with the Internet.
 Especially Facebook.